BuddiesOfBudgie/docs/docs/user/configuring-desktop-settings.md

 | Show all windows in tab switcher   | All tabs will be displayed in tab switcher regardless of the workspace in use.  |

 # Panels

+Customize your panels and docks with additional applets.

 # Session